anderssv/the-example/doc/sum-types.md

 - Increase type safety, make sure you handle all outcomes
 - Simplify code "further down", as it only has to operate on known states with less nulls and more structure
 - Have a unified way of doing validation that makes sure error responses are the same across multiple endpoints
-- Validate at the edges of our application code, helping us have a lazer sharp focus on busniess logic
+- Validate at the edges of our application code, helping us have a laser sharp focus on business logic

 # The example